-Growth in colony-forming units for each passage measured was determined by seeding cells in 6-well multiwell plates (Corning 3506) at a concentration of $2.5 \times 105$ cell/well.
-After 21 days of culture, the cells were fixed with 10 % buffered formalin (Merck, HT50112) and stained with Gram's violet (Merck, 94448) for 30 min.
-The growth potential in CFU-F was verified macroscopically and the number of cells in each colony was counted microscopically.
-We considered CFU-F colonies with more than 30 cells.
-The following equation was used to calculate the efficiency in CFU-F,
+Growth in colony-forming units for each passage evaluated was determined by seeding cells in 6-well multi-well plates (Corning 3506) at a concentration of 2.5x105cell/well.
+After 21 days of culture the cells were fixed with 10 % buffered formalin (Merck, HT50112) and stained with Gram's Violet (Merck, 94448) for 30 min.
+The growth potential in CFU-F was verified macroscopically and the number of cells in each colony was quantified microscopically.
+Colonies with more than 30 cells were considered CFU-F. The following equation was used to calculate the efficiency in CFU-F: